In this article, Hooke Audio will show you how to learn Do Smart Tvs Have Bluetooth and connect wireless headsets with other devices.

 My experience is that of all the innovative TV brands, Samsung, Sony, and LG have Bluetooth built-in.

-The easiest thing is to check the TV’s manual for information about Bluetooth.
+The easiest thing is to check the TV’s manual for information about short-range wireless technology.

 You can search your TV’s model and make to find the manual.
 This is a common way to find manuals online.
-You can search for Bluetooth, and you will see the results.
+You can search for short-range Bluetooth technology and see the results.